warniiiz/Lazydog/README.md

 $ py.test --cov lazydog
 ```

-Test covergae is > 90%.
+Test coverage is > 90%.
 The metric is not very relevant about the test quality, but at least you will be reasssured there are some tests ;)

 ```
 ========================== test session starts ===========================